thautwarm/MLStyle.jl/docs/src/syntax/pattern.md

 This is the most important update since v0.2.

 To be continue.
-Check `test/expr_template.jl` to get more about this exciting features.
+Check `test/expr_template.jl` or `test/dot_expression.jl` to get more about this exciting features.